splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

    * - ``--api-url <url>``
      - Set the API endpoint URL explicitly instead of using the endpoint inferred from the specified realm.
 The default value is ``https://api.REALM.signalfx.com``.
    * - ``--ballast <ballast size>``
      - Set the ballast size explicitly instead of the value calculated using the ``--memory`` option.
-See :ref:`sizing` for more information.
+See :ref:`otel-sizing` for more information.
    * - ``--beta``
      - Use the beta package repository.
    * - ``--collector-config <path>``